Will Smith Player Props: Dodgers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have a 4.36 team ERA that ranks 18th across all MLB pitching staffs.
+- The Pirates' 4.39 team ERA ranks 19th across all league pitching staffs.

-- Pirates pitchers combine to allow 86 home runs (one per game), the third-fewest in the league.
+- Pirates pitchers combine to surrender the fourth-fewest home runs in baseball (88 total, one per game).

-- In his most recent outing on Friday against the Milwaukee Brewers, the right-hander tossed 3 1/3 innings, giving up four earned runs while surrendering four hits.
+- His last appearance was on Saturday against the Milwaukee Brewers, when the right-hander threw five innings, surrendering eight earned runs while allowing nine hits.

-- The 27-year-old has amassed an ERA of 4.74, with 8.5 strikeouts per nine innings, in four games this season.
-Opponents are hitting .278 against him.

 © 2023 Data Skrive.
 All rights reserved.